January 14, 2020

 Design (Usability and Aesthetics)

-Cuisinart Multiclad Pro cookware is very usable cookware; a lot of people actually prefer it to All-Clad.
+Multiclad Pro cookware has really nice design, especially for an affordable brand.
+A lot of people actually prefer it to All-Clad.

 All the pieces have lips for drip-free pouring.